mokrzu/mokrzu.github.io/_posts/2014-04-29-aggregation-pipeline.md

 ##### **Optimization and Limitations**

 Flexibility of choosing and ordering stages of aggregation pipeline makes it extremely easy to apply for wide set of tasks.
-But you should try to put operators that filter data, closely to it start.
+But you should try to move operators that filter data, closely to it start.
-That will lead to faster data flow, between stage what provides better performance for entire computation.
+That will lead to faster data flow between stages, and finally provides better performance for entire computation.
 Indexing fields which are used by **$match** and **$sort** also provides boost in performance.
 <br>
 <br>
 Before MongoDB 2.6 biggest restriction was limit for output(16 Mb).
 <br>
-Aggregation could return Cursor or you specify collection where output documents will be stored (**$out** operator), so that limitation no longer exists.
+Aggregation returns Cursor or you could specify collection where output documents will be stored (**$out** operator), so that limitation no longer exists.
 <br>
 <br>
 There is limit of memory usage set to 100Mb, for each computation at each stage.